How To Motivate Yourself To Workout In Winter

 Focus On Giving Back

 If you’re looking for extra motivation to stick to your goals, having a ‘giving back’ element helps keep you on track.
-When you’re doing good for others, like raising funds for Beyond Blue in the Stayin’ Wild challenge, there’s an extra layer of accountability because your actions will help others.
+When you’re doing good for others, there’s an extra layer of accountability because your actions will help others.

 Having a little treat to look forward to can help give you that extra boost of motivation.
 Plan a coffee date with your girlfriends after your workout - or a nice morning tea after a long hike – to really treat yourself and commit to your training goals.
 Who doesn’t love a little pick me up after you’ve been flooded with happy hormones!